 The trouble with ERISA when it comes to disability benefits is that the federal law preempts state law.
-According to legal experts your rights in ERISA disability claims are more restricted than insurance claims governed by state laws.
+According to legal experts, your rights in ERISA disability claims are more restricted than insurance claims governed by state laws.
 You would have to go through a complicated appeals process before you can bring a case to court.
-This gives more advantage to insurers and employers in a benefits dispute.
+This gives more advantages to insurers and employers in a benefits dispute.

-Furthermore, given that group benefits only pay a portion of your income, you would exhaust much of your benefits just paying legal fees to get through the process if a claim is initially denied.
+Furthermore, given that group benefits only pay a portion of your income, you would exhaust much of your benefits just by paying legal fees to get through the process if a claim is initially denied.

 Your group policy may require a benefits recipient to also file for Social Security Disability Insurance (SSDI).
 The benefits you receive from SSDI will, in most cases, offset (i.e. lower) the benefits you receive from your group policy.
 Employer group plan benefits can also be offset by other group coverage, such as disability insurance purchased through a professional association.

 Group plan benefits may also be subject to income taxes.
 If the employer pays the insurance premium, those payments are typically paid with pre-tax money.
 Therefore, the disability benefits are taxable to you, including federal, state, and local taxes.
 So while your employer received a tax break for providing the insurance, you will pay taxes on the benefits.